Pennsylvania Dutch Country: High-Dutch Pennsylvania

 Waves of colonial Palatines from the Rhenish Palatinate, one of the Holy Roman states, settled in the Province of New York and the Province of Pennsylvania.
 The first Palatines arrived in the late 1600s but the majority came throughout the 1700s; they were known collectively as the Palatine Dutch.
-Many American Palatines settled other states, including Indiana and Ohio.
+Many American Palatines settled other states, including Ohio and Indiana.

 American Palatines continued to use their language as a way of distinguishing themselves from the later (post-1830) waves of German immigrants. to the United States.
 The Pennsylvania Dutch came to refer to themselves as Deitsche, and called immigrants of German-speaking countries and territories in Europe Deitschlenner (literally "Dutchlanders"; compare German: Deutschländer), which translates to "European Germans", whom they saw as a distinct group.

 These European Germans immigrated to Pennsylvania Dutch cities, where many came to prominence in matters of the church, newspapers and urban business.
 After the 1871 unification of the first German Empire, the term "Dutchlander" came to refer to the nationality of people from the Pennsylvania Dutch Country.